areaarea/contiki/platform/cc2538dk/README.md

 -----------------------
 Once you are familiar with the basics, get a mini 6LoWPAN testbed.

-Start by building a border router from `examples/ipv6/rpl-border-router`
+1. Build a border router from `examples/ipv6/rpl-border-router`
   * Turn on debugging output by changing `#define DEBUG DEBUG_NONE` to `#define DEBUG DEBUG_PRINT` in `border-router.c`.
   * The border router's configuration (`project-conf.h`), sets the maximum size of the uIP buffer (`UIP_CONF_BUFFER_SIZE`).
 This is a bit restrictive for this platform: we can afford to allocate more memory of we want to.
 It's not necessary, but feel free to remove the lines below from `project-conf.h`, allowing the platform to use its own default value.